 Locked vs. unlocked trash containers

-If you're wondering whether it's legal to rummage through a trash container because its unlocked, its probably not okay.
+If you're wondering whether it's legal to rummage through a trash container because it is unlocked, it is probably not okay.
 The legality of this depends more on the local laws and the location of the container than whether it is unlocked.

 Final words of advice

-If you have advice for effective dumpster diving, news about recent court cases concerning dumpster diving or even funny stories, feel free to visit PInow.com's LinkedIn group or Yahoo! group to share.
+If you have advice for effective dumpster diving, news about recent court cases concerning dumpster diving or even funny stories, feel free to visit PInow.com's LinkedIn group to share.